Instructor: Tim Chumley

 • Class materials: Presentation rubric

-• After class: Check in with your group about outside-of-class meeting time.
+• After class: Spend some time working on the ideas discussed in your group today.
+Check in with your group about outside-of-class meeting time.
 Begin preparing ideas for presentation.
-Think about what will be presented (you can’t say everything in the book!) and how the presented material will be divided between group mates.
+Think about what will be presented (you can’t say everything you think of!) and how the presented material will be divided between group mates.

 Group work time, presentations